September 25, 2006: Apple ships its second-generation iPod nano, offering a fancy redesign of the pocket-size original.

 Introduced in September 2005, the iPod nano replaced the iPod mini with what seemed at the time like an unbelievably small device.
 For the second-gen model, Apple upgraded the case from plastic to scratch-resistant aluminum.

-New iPod nano specs
+Second-gen iPod nano specs

 Did you own an iPod nano?
 Leave your comments below.